agrum/Ruhd/README.md

 ## Setup

 1. Shuffle the deck
-2. Place 3 tiles in an "L" shape on the table, this will be the starting board
+2. Place as many tiles are there are players on the table in an zig-zag shape, this will be the starting board
-3. Give 2 tiles to each player
-4. Set the drawing deck face down, the number of tiles in it depends on the number of players
+4. Set the drawing deck face down, 5 cards per player
-    - 2-4 players: 12 tiles
-    - 5+ players: 2 tiles per player
-5. Set aside the remaining tiles, they will not be played during this game
+6. Set aside the remaining tiles, they will not be played during this game
+7. Draw the first 4 tiles from the deck and place them face up in a line beside the deck, this will represent the shared open hand for the players
-6. Select a starting player, however you prefer
+8. Select a starting player, however you prefer

 ## Taking turns

-1. Place a tile from your hand beside at least 1 tile on the board
+1. Place a tile face up beside at least 1 face up tile on the board, you can select your tile from either
+  * The shared open hand
+  * Any of the tile face down on the board, except the last one that was placed
-2. Score your points
+3. Score your points
-3. Draw a tile from the deck, if the deck is not empty
+4. Pick a tile From the shared open hand and place it face down over 1 face up tile on the board

+At any point, if the shared open hand is empty, resplenish it up to 4 cards from the deck

 ## Scoring points